-The budget for 2019-20 was presented to the membership at the FFHA Annual Meeting in April and unanimously approved for new fiscal year that runs from June 1 through May 31.
-The billing for this years HOA assessment was mailed May 1st.
-The annual assessment — $742.00 — was due June 1st.
+The budget for 2020-21, approved by the Board at the Board Meeting on February 17th, will be presented to the membership at the FFHA Annual Meeting on April 4th.
+Property owners will be asked to approve the budget for the new fiscal year that runs from June 1 through May 31.
+Invoice reminders for this years HOA assessment will be mailed by May 1st.
+The proposed annual assessment — $1,226.50 — will be due June 1st, 2020.

 The Board is sensitive to hikes in the assessment but costs continue to go up on road-related materials and labor, which make up the approximately 82% of FFHA costs.

 • Restrictive Covenants – Article 10: Assessments

 Still have questions regarding assessments?
 Send an email to us via our Contact page.

 Asheville, NC 28806

 The late fee (5%) helps to cover the additional cost for the accountant to pursue payment of late assessments.

 The Association will not put a lien on your property for the late fee; however, the late fee will remain on your account until paid.
 If a query is made to see if your account is clear, the answer will be “No”.